WitherWarg/Slimes-and-Skeletons/README.md

 ### Assets

-All assets' licenses are included with links to their repositories (You may have to search in multiple files for certain assets).
+All assets' licenses are included with links to their repositories.
+You may have to search in multiple files for certain assets.

 #### Libraries